Azure/azure-quickstart-templates/101-mutiple-vms-with-data-management-gateway/README.md

-# Create a data management gateway and make it workable in azure VM
+# Create HA data management gateway and make it workable in azure VMs

 Before deploying the template you must have the following